-To be an entrepreneur, you have to be navigate lots of unknowns, and the path is fraught with risk.
+To be an entrepreneur, you have to navigate lots of unknowns, and the path is fraught with risk.
 Once you are past a certain mental age, you know too many of the things that can go wrong, so you never start.
 Sort of like the old saying that if we didn’t have young men to fight our wars, we could achieve world peace in no time.

-People who are young, or young at heart, don’t know all the negatives, or don’t worry about them.
+People who are young, or young at heart, either don’t know all the negatives or don’t worry about them.
 The result is that they achieve things that no one else ever thought possible.
 That’s the definition of a true entrepreneur.
 Many people, including Mike Michalowicz, in his highly irreverent book, “The Toilet Paper Entrepreneur,” have identified specific reasons for this:

 - Resilience.
-Youth brings an ability to rebound that many people lose with age, unless they remain young at heart.
+Youth brings an ability to rebound that many people lose with age unless they remain young at heart.
 This resilience allows you to bounce back after defeat and try again, unscathed.
 The entrepreneurial path is littered with pitfalls and roadblocks; you need the capacity to come back again and again relentlessly.

 - No false pretense.
 The young foresee many more possibilities and great experiences ahead.
-As a young person your life IS still ahead of you.
+As a young person, your life IS still ahead of you.
 The best part is, you can determine just how great a ride it will be.
-In fact, at any age your life isn’t over yet.
+In fact, at any age, your life isn’t over yet.
 Smart people are still determined to make it a great ride, rather than a sickening spiral downhill.